ome/omero-documentation/server/installation.rst

 --------------

 Installation **will require a "root" level account** for which you know the password.
-If you are unsure of what it means to have a "root" level account, or if you are generally having issues with the various users/passwords described in this install guide, please see `"Which password do I use where?" under :ref:`troubleshooting_password`.
+If you are unsure of what it means to have a "root" level account, or if you are generally having issues with the various users/passwords described in this install guide, please see :ref:`troubleshooting_password`.

 Prerequisites
 -------------